jedp/node-memwatch-demo/README.md

 Tracking Memory Usage
 ---------------------

-A simple approach would be to repeatedly call `memoryUsage()` at a fixed interval and see if there's a positive delta in heap allocations.
+Ok, we know what we want.
+Now let's return to the problem of debugging memory leaks in Node.JS.

-We'll make a simple EventEmitter that emits the memory usage every minute or so, and plot the usage over time.
+A simple approach to detecting leaks would be to repeatedly call `memoryUsage()` at a fixed interval and see if there's a positive delta in heap allocations.

-Let's try a well-behaved program with no leaks:
+To try this we'll make a simple EventEmitter that emits the memory usage every minute or so, and plot the usage over time.
+We'll write a simple, well-behaved program and track its memory usage:

-  [ demo example 1 ]
+  - run example 1

 Ok, I can see the memory usage spiking up and down - but could I know for certain that this program was not leaking?
 How many days would it